arexbold/TripleBondChallenge/README.md

 ### Party Rules
 - You may only ever have **three Pokemon** in your party if you're going to battle.
 - Once you beat Falkner, you're locked in on your 3 Pokemon in your party.
 - The only time you can replace a Pokemon is after you beat gym 4.
-See Bug Catching Scout Reward)
+See Bug Catching Scout Reward.

 ### Battle Rules
 - The game is set to Switch mode BUT you cannot see what the enemy will use.
 This is on purpose by design for the challenge.